-What is a Career Objective?
+What is a career objective?

 A career objective is a succinct paragraph that summarizes your professional experiences, skills, and goals.
-It is usually two to three sentences long and sits at the top of your resume, under your name and contact information.
+It is usually two to three sentences long and sits at the top of your resume under your name and contact information.

 How to Write a Career Objective

-1. Understand the job description.
+1. Refer to the job description.

 Do this by looking for the most in-demand skills or characteristics for the role.
 These are often listed within the job description under a section labeled “Required Skills” or “Core Responsibilities.”